BrankoVukmirovic/Ally-Py-docs/plugin-guide/structure.rst

 * ``plugin.introspection`` which provides the components and plugins that are active in the current distribution
 * ``plugin_.introspection_request`` the introspection for the possible requests that can be made

 ..
-TODO:: Not sure about the difference here
+TODO:: [SW] Not sure about the difference here?

 The main package for both plugins is ``introspection``, which contains all the configuration modules.
 The Inversion of Control dependency injection container ignores any subpackages.